Route dictation directly to Slack, Email, or Calendar with keyboard shortcuts

 Use a mouse button for push-to-talk if you dictate while reading or scrolling.

-Keep Cancel bound to Esc so it's easy to bail out of a dictation that's going sideways.
+Keep Cancel bound to Esc so it's easy to stop a dictation that's going sideways.

 FAQs